 If TPN is given outside the hospital, patients must be taught to recognize symptoms of infection, and qualified home nursing must be arranged.

 The solution is started slowly at 50% of the calculated requirements, using 5% dextrose to make up the balance of fluid requirements.
 Energy and nitrogen should be given simultaneously.
 The amount of regular insulin given (added directly to the TPN solution) depends on the plasma glucose level; if the level is normal and the final solution contains 25% dextrose, the usual starting dose is 5 to 10 units of regular insulin/L of TPN fluid.

-Liver function tests should be done.
-Plasma proteins (eg, serum albumin, possibly transthyretin or retinol-binding protein), prothrombin time, plasma and urine osmolality, and Ca, Mg, and phosphate should be measured twice/wk.
+Liver tests should be done.
+Plasma proteins (eg, serum albumin, possibly transthyretin or retinol-binding protein), prothrombin time, plasma and urine osmolality, and calcium, magnesium, and phosphate should be measured twice/week.
 Changes in transthyretin and retinol-binding protein reflect overall clinical status rather than nutritional status alone.
 If possible, blood tests should not be done during glucose infusion.

 Glucose abnormalities (hyperglycemia or hypoglycemia) or liver dysfunction occurs in > 90% of patients.